pierre-filliolaud/datafeeder/README.md

 # datafeeder
-Engine to retrieve json data and store in elastic search database
+Engine to retrieve json data and store in Elastic Search database